BLOG

 User experience reflects how long visitors stay on your website, how many pages they view, and whether they convert.

-Both of these factors govern your website's rank on SERPs and how well it is doing from a business perspective.
+Both factors influence your website's rank on SERPs and overall business performance.

 1. Optimize Your Site Architecture

 Site structure affects both crawlability and user navigation.
-A flat architecture (where most pages are accessible within 3 clicks from the homepage) is ideal.
+A flat architecture (where most pages are accessible within three clicks from the homepage) is ideal.

 Tips: